-Make no mistake, unless you are one who is willing to spend a fair amount of time and energy dutifully prepping 'perfect' curls, frizz is something which you will need to learn to peacefully co-exist with if you wish to reach greater contentment in life.
-To that point, it literally doesn't matter how perfect a cut is executed and how amazingly moisturised and effortless falling curls may be when one leaves the house, there are always going to be environmental elements which at certain times can undo things in record time.
-This is fact and something people with frizzy hair have to accept (it's also why I am a big advocate of curly hair being worn long enough to at least partially tie back.
+Make no mistake, unless you are willing to spend a considerable amount of time and energy dutifully prepping perfect curls, frizz is something that you will need to peacefully co-exist with if you wish to reach greater contentment in life.
+To that point, it literally doesn't matter how well a cut is executed and how gloriously moisturised curls may be when you leave the house.
+There are always going to be environmental elements that can undo things in record time.
+This is a fact and something people with frizzy hair have to accept.
+Coincidentally, this is why I am a big advocate of curly hair being worn long enough to at least partially tie back.

 Overall, the reality of living with frizzy hair is where a shift in thinking started to transform.
 Here's is the honest truth.
 Literally, every single time a person has sat in the chair and complained about their frizz, the frizz wasn't the real issue.
 I will explain why.
 But first, let's look at quotes from the CGM book.
 In it, the author states the following:

 "The main reason we curly girls are not happy with our hair is because of that curly girl nemesis: frizz."

 This irresponsible quote has directly contributed to the unrealistic reality that negatively affects people with curly hair.
 Moreover, I emphatically disagree with the statement and its implications.
 The fact is it couldn't be further from the truth and I prove it literally every single day in my studio.
 Again, frizz is not the real problem.

 When a client comes in and mentions that they hate their frizz it is because the shape of their current haircut is making them feel unattractive.
 The frizz is simply silhouetting that lack of shape and thus making it all seem worse than it actually is.
 If an individual hates the lack of shape and it is also frizzy, the frizz will seem to be the main issue when in fact, it is not.
 To prove this point, I will share something literally every client with this situation states.
 It is key.